Closed Tuesdays. M-Th 11:30 AM - 3:30, 5:30 - 9:30 PM; F-Sa 11:30 AM - 3:30 PM, 5:30 - 10:30 PM; Su 12 PM - 3:30 PM, 5:30 - 9:00 PM

 Uttapams are to dosa as pancakes are to crepes: more or less the same batter, but grilled thick and usually mixed with vegetables (similar to a frittata).
 The traditional fillings are onions, tomatoes, and chilis.
 Same comments as to soft vs. crispy apply as with dosas.

-What caught my attention at Myilai Masala was actually the preparation of the vegetarian curries.
-There’s an extensive selection and I’ve now tried about a dozen or more different dishes on the menu.
-They are uniformly excellent: subtly spiced and not overly fatted.
+What caught my attention at Myilai Masala originally, and still does, was the preparation of the vegetarian curries.
+There’s an extensive selection and over the years I’ve sampled (literally) dozens of different dishes on the menu.
+They are usually excellent: subtly spiced and not overly fatted.
 You can eat a full meal and not feel like your liver has gone out on strike in protest.
+In any given meal each curry will deliver a different, but complementary, flavor profile; something that only the best Indian restaurants deliver consistently.

-The midday meal is a buffet which is a great bargain.
+The midday meal is a buffet which is a great bargain, especially during the week.
 You get your choice of idli with sambar and one other “starter”; choice of white rice or biriyani; rasam and another soup; 3-5 vegetarian curries, plus 1 or 2 dals and a dessert.
 Your waiter will bring you a freshly prepared dosa (plain or “masala”, i.e. filled with spiced potatoes), and — believe it or not as it’s normally a northern bread — a fresh baked naan.
 The spread varies a bit by day of week… there’s usually extra choices on Fridays which seems to be their busiest lunch day.
 And the actual dishes rotate throughout the week and seasonally, so you can go back frequently without eating the same meal twice.
+The weekend buffet has an even greater selection of foods, but is more expensive.
+(BTW, for about a year, the restaurant experimented with offering one or two “meat” dishes at the buffet.
+Recently they’ve discontinued the practice, Myilai Masala is strictly vegetarian again).

 Dosa night on Wednesdays is another great deal.
 You’re handed a special menu with about 30 different varieties of dosa.
 You can order as many as you can eat, prepared fresh to order.
 If you’re like me you’ll find it hard to stop until you’re completely stuffed.